 Will GAR continue to offer a round of capital funding to qualifying organizations?

 All capital grants for 2017 has been decided and announced in October.
 We do not have plans to offer a capital funding round in 2018 because we will focus our energy on implementing our new strategies.

 Will GAR offer another round of matching support for Knight Arts Challenge winners?

-GAR is offering one application period in 2018 for matching fund requests from winners of the Knight Arts Challenge program.
-The deadline to apply is June 1, 2018 and decisions will be made in August.
-If you are seeking a match for your Knight Arts Challenge, please do not apply during our application cycles, you must wait until the June 1st deadline.
+GAR offered one application period in 2018 for matching fund requests from winners of the Knight Arts Challenge program.
+The deadline to apply was June 1, 2018 and decisions will be made in August.
+If you are seeking a match for your Knight Arts Challenge, please do not apply during our application cycles.

 We also encourage you to sign up for our mailing list to receive updates.